Apply for the Ammons Fellowship!

 This position best fits students pursuing careers in community health or social services.
 All majors are eligible to apply.

 Applicants must be:

-- The majority of those hours are Monday-Thursday between 10am-5pm but some weeknight and weekend hours as well.
+The majority of those hours are Monday-Friday between 9am-5pm but some weeknight and weekend hours as well.

 How To Apply